oxidane/tmuxomatic/README.md

 	1111111111111111111111111
 	1111111111111111111111111

-It's easy to append new panes to a windowgram.
-Let's `add` a new pane on the `right` edge, and make it `50%` of the size of the original windowgram, or `12` characters, whichever you prefer.
+Now let's `add` a new pane on the `right` edge, and make it `50%` of the size of the original windowgram, or `12` characters, whichever you prefer.

 	flex> add right 50%